yorchpave/Tic-tac-toe-Game-Human-vs-Computer/README.md

   Conector.java, TicTacToe.java, TicTacToe.pl, and Architecture_Document.pdf

-To execute the program, Java and Swipl must be installed first.
+In order to be able to run the project, Java and Swipl must be installed first.
 This can be done by visiting the following links:

   Java: https://java.com/en/download/